paihsu/YR-WE/README.md

 Mediator: It useful in the development of complex forms.
 It provides central authority over a group of objects by encapsulating how these objects interact.

 ---------------------------
-WWP start page:
+This final release is fully functional following with 4 pages:

 <img src="https://raw.githubusercontent.com/cpe305Spring17/spring2017-project-paihsu/master/wwp01.png" />

-The weight input page:
+The weight input page: input page for making valuable input

 <img src="https://raw.githubusercontent.com/cpe305Spring17/spring2017-project-paihsu/master/wwp02.png" />

-The weight Result page:
+The weight Result page: result page for giving the daily calori allowance, user should check the result witht the image under to see if the number make sense (such as +- 500 calori for daily)

 <img src="https://raw.githubusercontent.com/cpe305Spring17/spring2017-project-paihsu/master/wwp03.png" />